emanuelavilla/emanuelavilla/README.md

   ---

 # Hello people!
-This is me! :woman_technologist:
+This is me in pills: :woman_technologist:

-My name is Emanuela and this is who I am!

 👩‍🔬 Bioinformatics Scientist working in progress